Glenside, Pennsylvania: History

 A railroad station called Tacony Station was erected in 1855, named for Tacony Creek, which flows through the settlement.
 It was later called Abington Station.
 Glenside Post Office opened in 1888, and the railroad station was renamed Glenside station.

 The Glenside Fire Company was established in 1900, and firefighting equipment was stored in a building until a firehouse was erected in 1907.

 Glenside had two public schools: Glenside students living in Abington Township attended The Weldon School, and students in Cheltenham Township attended Glenside School, built in 1908.
 Glenside School was demolished in the 1960s.

 In the early 1900s, Glenside had a "thriving business district" along Easton Road.
 A bank, Glenside Trust Company, opened in 1922.

 Geography

 According to the U.S. Census Bureau, Glenside has a total area of 1.3 sqmi, all land.
 Glenside is split into two townships: Abington Township, and Cheltenham Township.
 Cheltenham Township is the location of the United States Post Office, Glenside Library, and Glenside Memorial Hall.

 Climate

-Glenside has a typical Northeast climate.
+Glenside has a four-season humid subtropical climate, bordering on humid continental, typical of the Northeast.
 The following is a chart of the average temperatures in Glenside.